-BELIEFS ABOUT TEACHING BELIEFS ABOUT SUBJECT BELIEFS ABOUT TEACHER BELIEFS ABOUT STUDENTS CONTEXTS (School, Society, etc.) OTHER BELIEFS Teaching should be fun.
-Subject matter should be made interesting fun for Teachers are not perfect; a teacher needs to learn.
+BELIEFS ABOUT TEACHING BELIEFS ABOUT SUBJECT BELIEFS ABOUT TEACHER BELIEFS ABOUT STUDENTS BELIEFS ABOUT CONTEXTS (School, Society, etc.) OTHER BELIEFS Teaching should be fun.
+Subject matter should be made interesting fun for students to learn.
+Teachers are not perfect; a teacher needs to learn.
+Teacher sheald be inspiring.
 Students have varied needs.
 School is a place to grow faith religion.
-God's plan works at school and in teachers. students to learn.
-Teacher should be inspiring.
-Students need help; not yet autonomous.
-Creativity is important Subject matter keeps Teachers are autonomous.
+God's plan works at school and in trachers. students to Jeam.
+Teachers are not compared. shoems need nep, net yet autonomous.
+Creativity is important in teaching Subject matter keeps changing / dynamic.
 Teachers are students' friends.
-Students need to be School is a place to Teachers should in teaching. changing / dynamic.
-Teachers are students parents. disciplined. grow professional aspects of teachers belief in God reachers are scudents parents.
-Enthusiasm is important in teaching.
+Students need to be disciplined.
+School is a place to grow professional Teachers should belief in God compage agreement Teachers are students' parents. aspects of teachers Extlusion is important in teaching.
 Subject matter should be able to solve social problems.
 Teachers should be reflective.
 Students should be obedient to teachers.
-School is a place for teachers to interact and to God will help in difficult situations or when teachers have promptones.
-Teacher should be patient.
-Students are powerless need help from teacher. influence others. problems.
+School is a place for teachers to interact and to God will help in difficult situations or when teachers have Teacher should be patient.
+Students are powerless/need help from teacher. infrance others. problems.
 Discipline is important in teaching.
 Teacher should be fair to their students.
 Students should be treated well.
 Fairness is important in teaching.
-Becoming a teacher is God's plan.
-Students need to be active & engaged.
-Teaching is challenging not easy.
+Beccusing a teacher is God's plan.
+Studenzi need to be active & engaged.
+Traching is challenging/hot easy.
 Formal education is important to become teachers.
 Students have their own varied problems.
-Teaching is to prepare students to live in society.
-Teacher should know their students
+Teaching is to prepare stadents to live in society Teacher should know their students